Thomsch/untangling-tools-benchmark/README.md

     - `DEFECTS4J_HOME`: Location of the Defects4J installation (e.g., `~/defects4j`)
     - `JAVA_11`: Location of the **Java 11** executable to run SmartCommit.
 Requires Java 11. (e.g., `"$HOME/.sdkman/candidates/java/11.0.18-amzn/bin/java`")

+## Terminology
+- Program diff: The diff between the buggy and fixed version in the VCS
+- Minimal bug fixing diff: The minmal diff that fixes the bug.
+It is calculated by inverting the Defects4J minimal bug-inducing patch
+- Non-bug fixing diff: The diff between buggy and fixed version that is not part of the minimal bug fixing diff

+If you encounter a term in the documentation or the source code that is not defined here, please open an issue.
+Thank you!

 ## Usage
 ### Running the benchmark